 If you have watched the webinar (either live or on-demand), you are eligible to receive a Certificate of Completion to verify the continuing education hours you spent learning.
 To apply (only after watching the webinar), complete and pass the online CE Quiz at the top of this page.
 NAADAC members receive a CE certificate for 1 CE for free.
 Non-members of NAADAC can receive 1 CE for $15 (make payment here).
 A CE certificate will be emailed to you within 21 days of submission and receiving payment, if applicable.
 Click here for a complete list of who accepts NAADAC continuing education hours.

-Jerry A. Jenkins, MEd, MAC, has been the Chief Executive Officer of Anchorage since 2003 adding Fairbanks Community Mental Health Services in 2013.
+Jerry A. Jenkins, MEd, MAC, is the Chair of the National Certification Commission for Addiction Professionals (NCC AP), and the Chief Executive Officer of Anchorage Community Mental Health Services since 2003, adding Fairbanks Community Mental Health Services in 2013.
 He is in his third year as the President of the Alaska Behavioral Health Association.
 Anchorage/Fairbanks Community Mental Health Services provides behavioral health services across the span of life from ages 2 to 100.
 As an addiction treatment professional, Jenkins has over 34 years of experience in treating substance use disorders and mental illness.
 He has worked in and managed community based, outpatient, halfway and residential treatment services.
 He is an advocate for safe, affordable and accommodating housing for consumers as well as recovery as the expectation for behavioral health care with particular emphasis on being trauma informed.